omnivector-solutions/slurm-demos/openfoam_motorbike/README.md

 `wget https://omnivector-public-assets.s3.us-west-2.amazonaws.com/singularity/openfoam10.sif`

-## Run the motorBike example on a slurm cluster
+## Running the motorBike example on a slurm cluster

 With a Singularity image file for OpenFOAM, we can run any OpenFOAM example without the need to have OpenFOAM built on the cluster's system.

 To do that we need to access the cluster via ssh or use Jobbergate.
-Below, It's describe how do run the motorBike example using both approaches.
+It's describe below how do run the motorBike example using both approaches.

+### Prerequisites

 Make sure the cluster has MPI (to run the motorBike example in parallel) properly installed and configured.
 As the OpenFOAM in the container image was built along with MPICH, we need to have MPICH available in the cluster as well.